What are the negative short-term and long-term effects of abusing benzos?

 - General lack of interest in things that used to be enjoyed.

-- An inability to control the amount of benzos taken.
+- An inability to control the number of benzos taken.

-- Having to refill prescriptions before it is time.
+- Having to refill prescription drugs before it is time.

 - Muscle cramping